 Okavango Delta, Botswana

 Hippos peeking above the water

-The campsites all had en-suite tents which were spacious with outdoor showers, desks and sofas inside and verandas with epic views outside.
+The campsites all had en-suite tents which were spacious.
+There were outdoor showers, desks and sofas inside and verandas with epic views outside.

 Contributed by Larch, The Silver Nomad

-So there you have 11 of the best safaris to undertake when visiting Africa.
+So there you have 11 of the best African safari tours to undertake when visiting Africa.
 If you have been on a safari I would love to hear about it in the comments following.
 And if you want to book an African safari check out the tours following.

 Been inspired by the African Safari Tours mentioned then here are some safaris you can book.